Cluster Status Monitoring

 |Scheduling latency||End-to-end scheduling delay, which is the sum of scheduling algorithm delay and binding delay|

-You can sort nodes in ascending and descending order by indicators such as CPU, Load Average, Memory, Local Storage, inode Utilization, and Pod Utilization.
-This enables administrators to quickly find potential problems or identify a node’s insufficient resources.
+You can sort nodes in ascending and descending order by indicators such as CPU usage, average CPU load, memory usage, disk usage, inode usage, and Pod usage.
+This enables administrators to quickly find potential problems or identify a node's insufficient resources.